jamshidi3d/jamshidi3d.github.io/_posts/2023-03-28-cmb_in_geometry_nodes.md

 ```
 {: .nolineno }

-> One can optionally merge duplicate vertices here, by utilizing merging algorithms, but it is much easier and faster to do this process inside Blender.
+One can optionally merge duplicate vertices here, by utilizing merging algorithms, but it is much easier and faster to do this process inside Blender.
-{: .prompt-tip }

 Now its time to create the *OBJ* file using above sorted arrays of vertex coordinats and faces.
-Note that we have to change coordinates from (right handed)xyz to (left handed)xzy ($y_{LH} = z , z_{LH} = -y$) since its the most usual used case for *OBJ* file importers:
+Note that we have to change coordinates from (right handed)xyz to (left handed)xzy (`y_lh = z , z_lh = -y`) since its the most usual used case for *OBJ* file importers:

 ```python
 # mesh creation